TigerHix/komu/README.md

 cd backend && bun run dev

 # Terminal 3: Inference Service
-cd inference && ./start_service.sh
+cd inference && bash ./start_service.sh
 ```

 ⚠️ **First-time setup note**: The initial Docker build & run for ichiran (grammar analysis service) takes approximately 5 minutes.
 Grammar breakdown features will become available once you see "✅ Ichiran service ready!" in the console.
 If the build exceeds 10 minutes, please check if the build is stuck or increase the timeout in [backend/src/lib/ichiran-service.ts](backend/src/lib/ichiran-service.ts).

 ## Contributing

-This project is pretty much vibe-coded in a few days so beware of the code quality!
+This project was pretty much vibe-coded in a few days so beware of the code quality!
 We invite you to vibe together using [Claude Code](https://www.anthropic.com/claude-code).
 Just don't spend too much money on it...

 ## License